quixio/quix-samples/python/destinations/Amazon-DynamoDB/README.md

-# Amazon DynamoDB Sink
+# DynamoDB

-Publishes data to DynamoDB.
+[This project](https://github.com/quixio/quix-library/tree/main/python/destinations/Amazon-DynamoDB){target="_blank"} publishes data to DynamoDB.

+## How to run

+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Requirements / Prerequisites